Beware of little expenses; a small leak will sink a great ship.

 - Avoid pre-packaged, processed and convenience foods.
 These foods typically have a lower nutritional value and also cost more than fresh foods (per serving) simply because they are convenience items.

 There are plenty of great ideas here to help you become more frugal with your food expenses and eating habits.
 However, it can get a little overwhelming at the start.
 You may need a period of adjustment.
-I would therefore suggest to start small.
+I would, therefore, suggest starting small.
 Pick 2 or 3 things you will put into action over the next week and then just focus on those things.
 Over time you can add more items from this list until you become a fully fledged frugal food savvy shopper. 🙂

 Don’t Overextend Yourself on Luxury Purchases